Links on SoundGuys may earn us a commission. Learn more.

 The Sennheiser HD 350BT is a great pair of headphones for around $100

-Very few people brag about how great their $100 headphones sound but the Sennheiser HD 350BT is worth talking about.
+Very few people brag about how great their sub $100 headphones sound, but the Sennheiser HD 350BT is worth talking about.
 This pair of over-ear Sennheiser headphones sounds excellent and gives more expensive headsets a run for their money, at least when it comes to audio quality.

-The Sennheiser HD 350BT looks a lot like its noise cancelling sibling, the Sennheiser HD 450BT, but rest assured, the HD 350BT is much more comfortable.
-Sennheiser reduced the clamping force of its non-noise cancelling headphones, which makes it easier to wear for long listening sessions.
+The Sennheiser HD 350BT looks a lot like its noise canceling sibling, the Sennheiser HD 450BT, but rest assured, the HD 350BT is much more comfortable.
+Sennheiser reduced the clamping force of its non-noise canceling headphones, which makes it easier to wear for long listening sessions.
 Even still, the ear pads may not be comfortable if you have larger ear lobes.
-You might even find that it fits more like on-ears, rather than over-ears, depending on your ear anatomy.
+You might even find that it fits more like on-ears rather than over-ears, depending on your ear anatomy.

 Sound quality is superb: the dynamic drivers reproduce accurate audio across the low and midrange-frequency spectrum.
 This accurate response is great for anyone who likes to EQ their headphones, which you can do within the Sennheiser Smart Control app.
 No matter your music tastes, everything is bound to sound accurate through these cans.